josebarrios23/project-student-dashboard-reboot/README.md

 ## Completion Requirements

-### Overall Requirements
+### Documentation**

-**Documentation**: Include `readme.md` with setup instructions for front and back ends of your application.
+Include `readme.md` with setup instructions for front and back ends of your application.
 In order to create your readme...
    - create a file called `instructions.md`
    - copy and paste these project instructions into that file
    - create your instructions in the actual `readme.md` file